 Junior Cycle Science is a compulsory core subject for all pupils.
-The new specification for Junior Cycle Science focuses on the development of students’ knowledge of and about science through the unifying strand, Nature of science, and the four contextual strands: Physical world, Chemical world, Biological world, and Earth and space.
-Through exploring these four contextual strands, our students develop a sceintifically accurate understanding of the world in which the live.
-One of they key aims of Junior Cycle Science is for students to become scientifically literate, in a world where science are technology are being more embedded in our day to day lives.
+The new specification for Junior Cycle Science focuses on: the development of students’ knowledge of science through the unifying strand, nature of science, and the four contextual strands: physical world, chemical world, biological world, and Earth and space.
+Through exploring these four contextual strands, our students develop a sceintifically accurate understanding of the world in which they live.
+It has been designed for a minimum of 200 hours of timetabled student engagement across the three years of junior cycle.
+Students will undertake two Classroom-Based Assessments which will involve the students designing their own investigations and research projects.
+Students will also complete an Assessment Task worth 10% of their final grade before taking a two-hour common level written examination at the end of third year.
+JCSP Science is also on offer for students needing additional help with Junior Science.
+One of the key aims of Junior Cycle Science is for students to become scientifically literate, in a world where science and technology is becoming more and more relevant in our day to day lives.

 The second CBA is a Science in Society Investigation (SSI), which gives students an opportunity to explore a scientific topic or issue.
 The development of research and reporting skills are central here, for example searching for information, discriminating between sources, documenting sources used, presenting evidence in a report, applying knowledge of science to new situations and analysing different points of view on the issue, drawing conclusions and communicating personal opinion(s) based on the evidence.

 The Assessment Task links to the principal objective of the SSI, which is to analyse the information/secondary data collected, evaluate the claims and opinions studied, and draw evidence-based conclusions about the issues involved.
 The knowledge and skills developed by students during this Classroom-Based Assessment emerge from their growing awareness of scientific inquiry.